Shilton Reels Review of the SR9, SR10, SR12 Fly Reels & Saltwater Reel Comparison

 Additional Notes:

 *Fairly obvious disclosure but I make money if you buy a reel from our shop here.
-I do not let that affect my recommendations, I want people to get the best gear because it is better for you and for me (happier customers and fewer problems for everyone when the gear is great).
+I do not let that affect my recommendations, I want people to get honest advice on the best gear because it is better for you and for me (happier customers and fewer problems for everyone when the gear is great).
 Doesn't have to be a Shilton but I personally like them.
 Shilton has given me one free reel before as a very kind gift, but I paid for all the rest myself.
-Including the 27 Shilton reels currently in stock here at the time of writing this review.
+I also pay for all this inventory of course, such as the many Shilton reels currently in stock here at the time of writing this review.
 I wouldn't do that if I didn't believe in both the quality of the gear and the wonderful people at the company.